gdiaz384/py3TranslateLLM/README.md

         - See: `py3TranslateLLM --help` and the **Parameters** enumeration below for valid values.
 - Aside: LLaMA stands for Large Language Model Meta AI.
 [Wiki](//en.wikipedia.org/wiki/LLaMA).
     - Therefore [Local LLaMA](//www.reddit.com/r/LocalLLaMA) is about running AI on a local PC.

+#### Known Bugs:

+- Sometimes some of the entries in cache.xlsx become corrupt due to misalignment.
+It is not clear when or why that occurs but may be related to blank lines in the source, or not using a header perhaps?
+Since it happens intermittently, the bug has not been sucessfullly reproduced yet.
+That means it is difficult to fix.
+If this occurs, delete any empty lines in the source.xlsx, delete the data for the misaligned entries in the cached, not the entries themselves, and try again.
+As a temporary workaround if entries are coming out misaligned, it is also possible to disable cache by using the `--cache` `-c` toggle CLI option.
+If you can sucessfully reproduce this issue, please [open an issue] and let me know how so that it can be fixed.

 ### Concept art: